Egocentrism

-Egocentrism is the inability to differentiate between self and other.
-More specifically, it is the inability to accurately assume or understand any perspective other than one's own.
+Egocentrism refers to difficulty differentiating between self and other.
+More specifically, it is difficulty in accurately perceiving and understanding perspectives other than one's own.

 Egocentrism is found across the life span: in infancy, early childhood, adolescence, and adulthood.

 Although egocentric behaviors are less prominent in adulthood, the existence of some forms of egocentrism in adulthood indicates that overcoming egocentrism may be a lifelong development that never achieves completion.
 Adults appear to be less egocentric than children because they are faster to correct from an initially egocentric perspective than children, not because they are less likely to initially adopt an egocentric perspective.

-Definition

-Egocentrism is the inability to differentiate between self and other.
-More specifically, it is the inability to accurately assume or understand any perspective other than one's own.

-Although egocentrism and narcissism appear similar, they are not the same.
-A person who is egocentric believes they are the center of attention but does not receive gratification by one's own admiration.
-Both egotists and narcissists are people whose egos are greatly influenced by the approval of others, while for egocentrists this may or may not be true.